On-line predictive linear regression: Conformal prediction

 \subsection{Notions of sufficiency}

-Fix some \emph{observation space} $\Omega$ (we will be interested in the space $\Omega=\bbbr^{K}\times\bbbr$ of pairs $(\mathbf{x},y)$; in general, $\Omega$ is a measurable space assumed to be Borel, to ensure the existence of regular conditional probabilities).
-To define conformal predictors, we will need not only a statistical model on $\Omega^{\infty}$ but also a sequence of sufficient statistics $S_n:\Omega^n\to\Sigma_n$; we will always assume that $\Sigma_n=S_n(\Omega^n)$.
-We will need a strengthened form of sufficiency; in our definitions we mainly follow \citet{lauritzen:1988}, \S II.2. \ifFULL (\citealt{lauritzen:1988} considers the discrete case, whereas our definitions are general.) \fi
+Fix some \emph{observation space} $\Zeta$.
+We will be interested in the space $\Zeta=\bbbr^{K}\times\bbbr$ of pairs $(\mathbf{x},y)$; in general, $\Zeta$ is a measurable space assumed to be Luzin, to ensure the existence of regular conditional probabilities.
+To define conformal predictors, we will need not only a statistical model on $\Zeta^{\infty}$ but also a sequence of sufficient statistics $S_n:\Zeta^n\to\Sigma_n$, $n=1,2,\ldots$; we will always assume that $\Sigma_n=S_n(\Zeta^n)$.
+We will need a strengthened form of sufficiency; in our definitions we mainly follow Lauritzen \cite{lauritzen:1988}, Section II.2. \ifFULL \blue{(\cite{lauritzen:1988} considers the discrete case, whereas our definitions are general.)} \fi

-The sequence $(S_n)$ is \emph{algebraically transitive} if there exists a sequence of measurable functions $F_n:\Sigma_{n-1}\times\Omega\to\Sigma_n$, $n=2,3,\ldots$, such that
+The sequence $(S_n)$ is \emph{algebraically transitive} if there exists a sequence of measurable functions $F_n:\Sigma_{n-1}\times\Zeta\to\Sigma_n$, $n=2,3,\ldots$, such that

-for all $(\omega_1,\ldots,\omega_{n-1},\omega_n)\in\Omega^n$.
-Intuitively, $S_n(\omega_1,\ldots,\omega_n)$ is the summary of the first $n$ observations, and the condition of algebraic transitivity means that the summary can be updated on-line.
+for all $(\zeta_1,\ldots,\zeta_{n-1},\zeta_n)\in\Zeta^n$.
+Intuitively, $S_n(\zeta_1,\ldots,\zeta_n)$ is the summary of the first $n$ observations, and the condition of algebraic transitivity means that the summary can be updated on-line.

-The sequence $(S_n)$ is \emph{totally sufficient} for a statistical model $\PPP$ on $\Omega^{\infty}$ if, for each $n=1,2,\ldots$: \begin{itemize} \item $S_n$ is sufficient for $\PPP$; \item $\omega_1,\ldots,\omega_n$ and $\omega_{n+1},\omega_{n+2},\ldots$ are conditionally independent given $S_n(\omega_1,\ldots,\omega_n)$, where $(\omega_1,\omega_2,\ldots)\sim P$, for any $P\in\PPP$. \end{itemize} The second condition ensures that $S_n(\omega_1,\ldots,\omega_n)$ carries all information in $\omega_1,\ldots,\omega_n$ that can be used for predicting the future observations $\omega_{n+1},\omega_{n+2},\ldots$\,.
+The sequence $(S_n)$ is \emph{totally sufficient} for a statistical model $\PPP$ on $\Zeta^{\infty}$ if, for each $n=1,2,\ldots$: \begin{itemize} \item $S_n$ is sufficient for $\PPP$; \item $\zeta_1,\ldots,\zeta_n$ and $\zeta_{n+1},\zeta_{n+2},\ldots$ are conditionally independent given $S_n(\zeta_1,\ldots,\zeta_n)$, where $(\zeta_1,\zeta_2,\ldots)\sim P$, for any $P\in\PPP$. \end{itemize} The second condition ensures that $S_n(\zeta_1,\ldots,\zeta_n)$ carries all information in $\zeta_1,\ldots,\zeta_n$ that can be used for predicting the future observations $\zeta_{n+1},\zeta_{n+2},\ldots$\,.

 A sequence of statistics that is both algebraically transitive and totally sufficient will be called an \emph{ATTS sequence}.
-In the rest of this paper we will often say ``model'' to mean a statistical model $\PPP$ equipped with a sequence $(S_n)$ of ATTS statistics (this makes the word ``model'' ambiguous as we often omit ``statistical'' in ``statistical model'', but this should not lead to misunderstandings).
+In the rest of this paper we will often say ``model'' to mean a statistical model $\PPP$ equipped with an ATTS sequence $(S_n)$.
+This makes the word ``model'' ambiguous as we often omit ``statistical'' in ``statistical model'', but this should not lead to misunderstandings.